OperaCode/ARES_Protocol_TeasuryVault/ARCHITECTURE.md

 The ARES Protocol treasury system is a modular framework for secure on-chain asset management.
 It enforces strict separation of concerns across five independent modules that covers: proposal management, cryptographic authorization, time-delayed execution, fund storage, and reward distribution.
 This prevents single points of failure and ensures layered validations for treasury actions.

-Managing $500M+ in assets, it distributes capital to contributors, LPs, and governance participants.
 Defenses include protections against governance takeovers, replay attacks, flash-loan manipulations, Merkle exploits, timelock bypasses, and multisig griefing.
 Sequential approvals through distinct contracts eliminate monolithic risks.

 The core innovation is the mandatory pipeline: proposals are created, authorized cryptographically, queued with delays, and executed after validations.
 This prevents immediate actions and detects malicious intents.
-Unlike existing protocols, all components are built from scratch, avoiding inherited vulnerabilities.

 ## System Architecture